mdiener87/frame-finder/README.md

 ## Acknowledgments

-- OpenAI CLIP model for image similarity
+- OpenCV for computer vision primitives
-- Hugging Face Transformers for easy model integration
 - Flask for the web framework